citusdata/citus_docs/use_cases/multi_tenant.rst

 When Data Differs Across Tenants
 --------------------------------

 Given that all tenants share a common schema and hardware infrastructure, how can we accommodate tenants which want to store information not needed by others?
 For example, one of the tenant applications using our advertising database may want to store tracking cookie information with clicks, whereas another tenant may care about browser agents.
 Traditionally databases using a shared schema approach for multi-tenancy have resorted to creating a fixed number of pre-allocated "custom" columns, or having external "extension tables."
-However PostgreSQL provides a much easier way with its unstructured column types, notably `JSONB <https://www.postgresql.org/docs/current/static/datatype-json.html>`_.
+However, PostgreSQL provides a much easier way with its unstructured column types, notably `JSONB <https://www.postgresql.org/docs/current/static/datatype-json.html>`_.

 Notice that our schema already has a JSONB field in :code:`clicks` called :code:`user_data`.
 Each tenant can use it for flexible storage.